FortiGate

 Root Cause:

-Need to check the configuration of the system interface settings for the source interface in system link-monitor, i.e., wan1.
-Need to confirm if the fail-detect setting is enabled and which system interface it's connected to using fail-alert-interfaces setting.
-As it's evident from the following configuration, it was noticed that the system link-monitor is the source of the problem as it triggers the flapping behavior on the monitored interface under system HA cluster configuration:
+It is necessary to check the configuration of the system interface settings for the source interface in the system link-monitor, i.e., wan1.
+Confirm if the fail-detect setting is enabled and which system interface it's connected to using the fail-alert-interfaces setting.
+As it is evident from the following configuration, it was noticed that the system link-monitor is the source of the problem, as it triggers the flapping behavior on the monitored interface under the system HA cluster configuration:

 config system interface